SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 Ruby
 ~~~~
-If you are using Python for test automation then you probably are already familiar with developing
+If you are using Ruby for test automation then you probably are already familiar with developing
-in Python.
-To add Selenium to your Python environment run the following command from
+in Ruby.
+To add Selenium to your Ruby environment run the following command from
 a command-line.

 .. literalinclude::gem install selenium-webdriver